District magistrate: Separation from judiciary

 While almost all of the 741 Indian districts are headed by DMs, constitutional developments post Independence in 1947 have led to a reduction in power and realignment of roles for the District Magistrate.
 The first major change came about in the early 1960s as the Judiciary was separated from the Executive in most Indian states in line with Article 50 of the Constitution of India.
 This meant that DMs and SDMs could no longer try criminal cases or commit accused to Sessions Court.
 Their place was taken by Chief Judicial Magistrates and Sub Divisional Judicial Magistrates.
 The District Magistrate was now the main Executive Magistrate of the district - charged with taking preventive measures for maintenance of law and order.
 Indirectly, this led to a loss of direct control over the police which now depended on the District Judge and the Judicial Magistrates.
 This change was institutionalised by the Code of Criminal Procedure, 1973.
 In the Union Territories and the North Eastern states, Collectors continued to exercise judicial power for much longer.
 A separate district judiciary was not created till 1978 in Delhi, 2008 in Mizoram, 2016 in Arunachal Pradesh and 2020 in Meghalaya.
 South Garo Hills District in Meghalaya, the last remaining district of India with the District Magistrate also exercising judicial powers, finally got a separate District and Sessions Court on 17 December 2020.

+Restructure

+The need to restructure the roles of the District Collector is for removing the colonial legacy, corruption, promoting uniformity, devolving power to local bodies, ensuring separation of power, mitigating power concentration, addressing status quoist tendencies, and advancing grass-root democracy.